Siege of Constantinople (1235–1236): Nicaean actions

-Vatatzes expanded his holdings in Thrace during the campaign and a year after Asen's death in 1241, he was able to secure Thessaloniki, isolating Constantinople.
+Vatatzes expanded his holdings in Thrace during the campaign and a year after Asen's death in 1241, he was able to secure Thessalonica, isolating Constantinople.
 At the same time, Vatatzes had to return to defend his homeland in Anatolia against a possible Mongol invasion.
-Nicaea was spared, because the Mongols retreated following the sudden death of Great Khan in Karakorum.
-It was a boon for Nicaea because Mongols had inflicted great damage to the Seljuk Empire, leaving Nicaea in a stronger position to claim Constantinople.
+Nicaea was spared, because the Mongols retreated following the sudden death of the Great Khan in Karakorum.
+It was a boon for Nicaea because the Mongols had inflicted significant damage to the Sultanate of Rum, leaving Nicaea in a stronger position to claim Constantinople.
 In 1258, the Battle of Pelagonia signaled the beginning of the end of Latin predominance in Greece.
 On 25 July 1261, with most of the Latin troops away on campaign, the Nicaean general Alexios Strategopoulos found an unguarded entrance to the city, and entered it with his troops, restoring the Byzantine Empire under Michael VIII Palaiologos.